dwiepert/naip-w2v2/README.md

 When initializing transforms, you can alter the  `bucket` variable and `lib` variable.
 As a default, `bucket` is set to None, which will force loading from the local machine.
 If using GCS, pass a fully initialized bucket.
 Setting the `lib` value to 'True' will cause the audio to be loaded using librosa rather than torchaudio.

-The command line usable, start-to-finish implementation of w2v2 is available with [wav2vec2.py](TODO).
-We also have a notebook verision at [wav2vec2.ipynb](TODO).
+The command line usable, start-to-finish implementation of w2v2 is available with [run_w2v2_mayo.py](TODO).
+We also have a notebook verision at [run_w2v2_mayo.ipynb](TODO).
 It contains options for fine-tuning, evaluation only, or getting embeddings
 There are many possible arguments to set, including all the parameters associated with audio configuration.
 The main run function describes most of these, and you can alter defaults as required.
 We will list some of the most important.

 * `-i`: sets the `prefix` or input directory.
 Compatible with both local and GCS bucket directories containing audio files, though do not include 'gs://'
 * `-s`: optionally set the study.
 You can either include a full path to the study in the `prefix` arg or specify some parent directory in the `prefix` arg containing more than one study and further specify which study to select here.
-* `-d`: sets the `data_split_root` directory.
-This is a full file path to a directory containing a train.csv and test.csv of file names.
+* `-d`: sets the `data_split_root` directory or a full path to a single csv file.
+For classification, it must be  a directory containing a train.csv and test.csv of file names.
+If embedding extraction, it should be a csv file.
 This path should include 'gs://' if it is located in a bucket.
 * `-l`: sets the `label_txt` path.
 This is a full file path to a .txt file contain a list of the target labels for selection (see [labels.txt](https://github.com/dwiepert/mayo-ssast/blob/main/src/labels.txt))
 * `-b`: sets the `bucket_name` for GCS loading.
 Required if loading from cloud.
 * `-p`: sets the `project_name` for GCS loading.
 Required if loading from cloud.